mixpanel/docs/pages/docs/access-security/single-sign-on/overview.md

 You must complete the steps above to enable JIT provisioning.

-To turn on JIT provisioning, go to Access Security, and click on the “IDP Managed Access” toggle.
+To turn on JIT provisioning, go to Access Security, and click on the "IDP Managed Access" toggle.
 The toggle will be blue if it is enabled.

 Users added in this way will have first names and last names populated by the firstName and lastName profile attributes provided via SAML at login time.
 They will also have no roles to start off except those given to all users in your organization.
 To give these provisioned users default access to projects, invite All Users in the Organization to the project.